spiral/docs/docs/en/http/middleware.md

 }
 ```

-You can request this context from the container or via method injection of your controller:
+Once the request-specific context has been set up in your middleware, you can then request it from the container or via
+method injection in your controllers.

 ```php
 public function index(UserContext $ctx): void